-It's becoming increasingly important for more people to consider succession planning and intergenerational wealth transfer as part of their financial planning strategy.
-As the baby boomer generation reaches retirement age, we're on the brink of a vast shift in assets, unlike any that we have seen before.
+It's becoming increasingly important for more people to consider succession planning and intergenerational wealth transfer as part of their estate preservation planning.
+Increasingly, as the baby boomer generation reaches retirement age, we're on the brink of a vast shift in assets, unlike any that we have seen before.